 Who is the course for?

-Suitable for all tractor drivers, both novices and experienced drivers in agriculture, amenity, forestry, industrial and horticulture industries.
+Suitable for both novice and experienced drivers in agriculture, amenity, forestry, industrial and horticulture industries.

-1 to 5 days, dependent on the drivers experience and the sections to be included.
-Classroom and practical.
+1 to 5 days – dependent on the drivers experience and the sessions to be included.

 - Fitting and operation of PTO’s

-- When arranging a course every effort should be made to cover all sections of the programme so that trainees get a full pass certificate, it should be as a last resort that sections are excluded due to lack of equipment or facilities, where trainees will get a part pass certificate.
+When arranging a course every effort should be made to cover all sessions of the programme so that trainees receive a full pass certificate.
+It should be as a last resort that sessions are excluded due to lack of equipment or facilities, whereby trainees will only receive a part pass certificate.